pankajChowdhury/EduReka/README.md

 3. On Course Recommendation Page, simply select some courses and then click BUY button.On the basis of bought courses, our model will recommend you other good ones.

-4. On Audio Search, select a language and just upload an audio asking for a course (sample audios already given in codebase in .wav format) and wait.
+4. On Audio Search, select a language and just upload an audio asking for a course (sample audios already given in codebase in .wav format - **example.wav** and **examplehindi.wav**) and wait.
 You will be provided with some courses found.

 5. On Chatting Interface, just type your question ad click ASK NOW button.
 You will get the answer.

-6. On Notes Rendering Page, just upload your english-written documents in .docx format(notes.docx provided in codebase for reference).Then, select the language you want your notes to be in and wait.
+6. On Notes Rendering Page, just upload your english-written documents in .docx format(Sample docx file named **notes.docx** provided in codebase for reference).Then, select the language you want your notes to be in and wait.
 The system quickly shows you the download button to download.